ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 is independent of \\(p\_b\\).
 This is true in our fundraising example where clients are split into non-overlapping treatment groups and the clients in one treatment group do not affect clients in the other.
-A common scenario where independence does not hold, even for seperate treatment groups, is when the groups share a common pool of resources to choose from.
+A common scenario where independence does not hold, even for separate treatment groups, is when the groups share a common pool of resources to choose from.
 To give a concrete example, say you are a hotel booking site.
 AB testing aspects of the booking process can be hard since booking outcomes between the two groups interact: if a client in one group